What Are Photoshop Actions?

 For some actions, pressing Play is all that’s needed.
 Others will require further attention once they are played.

-Often you’ll be able to adjust settings such as layer opacity to customise the action’s results to suit the image you’re working on.
+You’ll often be able to adjust settings such as layer opacity to customise the action’s results to suit each image.

-Workflow and skin retouching actions will often prompt you to selectively apply the action.
-For example, you may be prompted to paint the effect in the appropriate areas, using layer masks.
+Workflow and skin retouching actions will often prompt you to selectively apply the action by painting the effect on or off using layer masks.
 This allows you more control over the strength and location of the effect.
 In such a case, you’re saving time in the initial setup process, while having control over how the action is applied to your images.

 Watch Kelly Brown demonstrate her Beautiful Skin and Details Action Set in this free tutorial.
 Take note as she moves between the various actions in the set, using layer masks to apply as required.
 These actions give her full control over her edits, while speeding up the process.

-Learn more about Using Layer Masks from our previous article.
+Learn more about Using Layer Masks from our article.

 PHOTOSHOP ACTION FAQS